Impurity after childbirth: Papua New Guinea

+Tanzania

+In Tanzania, Bena women are considered impure after childbirth, and for this reason commonly delay breastfeeding for one to two days until uterine involution occurs.
+The new mother remains secluded afterwards for up to three months, usually in a dedicated room of the house, and avoids cooking or serving food.
+During this period, she bathes and washes her clothes frequently, and other people avoid contact with her and her children.
+Kumlehedzya umwana, the cleansing ritual which marks the end of the period of seclusion, involves traditional herbs (mugoda or mafikho) given to all members of the household.

+Among the Swahili people of Pemba Island, women are considered impure until the discharge of lochia ends, usually about 40 days after birth.
+During this period, the new mother is expected to remain secluded and avoid praying, preparing food, and having sex or sharing a bed with her husband.
+Especially for a first birth, a Swahili woman often observes this period of seclusion at her parents' house.
+A special diet is prescribed for her, including some foods (special teas, octopus, squid, wrasse, cassava, chicken, rice, and cornmeal) and excluding others (eel, mandazi, meat, beans, and bananas).
+After her bleeding stops, she cleanses herself with a ritual bath of herb-infused water.

+Jewish and Christian practices

 Biblical law on impurity after childbirth

 According to Leviticus 12, a woman who gives birth to a son remains impure for a week, and afterwards immerses in a body of water to purify herself.
 In the rabbinical interpretation of Leviticus 12, any subsequent blood she sees over the next 33 days would be considered dam tohar (דַּם טׂוהַר – ritually clean blood), and that blood does not prohibit her from sexual relations with her husband.
 The law for a woman who gives birth to a daughter is the same, however, the durations are doubled.
 The mother becomes impure for 2 weeks, and after immersion, any blood she sees over the next 66 days is dam tohar.

-Scholarly explanation

 There is no scholarly consensus for the Biblical law, including the difference between the birth of sons and daughters.
 Tikva Frymer-Kensky suggested that "like the person who touched death, the person who has experienced birth has been at the boundaries of life/non-life...."

 Other rationales include moments of crisis or danger, fear of demons, health, and a lack of wholeness.